LispCookbook/cl-cookbook/getting-started.md

 ### More ergonomic REPL

-The REPL is not very ergonomic out of the box: the arrow keys do not work in order to recall history (the previous commands entered), you don't have completion of built-in Lisp functions, etc. You can slightly enhance its functionality by installing and using `rlwrap`.
+The REPL is not very ergonomic out of the box, at least with SBCL: the arrow keys do not work in order to recall history (the previous commands entered), you don't have completion of built-in Lisp functions, etc. You can slightly enhance its functionality by installing and using `rlwrap`.